-One camp argues that it simply wastes valuable space that can be put to better use providing evidence of your skills and achievements, rather than information that employers don’t usually require upfront.
+One camp argues that it simply wastes valuable space that can be put to better use by providing evidence of your skills and achievements rather than information that employers don’t usually require upfront.
 They also warn that it’s an outdated practice.

 However, it all boils down to personal choice and what is appropriate for your particular situation.
-For example, if you have little to no professional experience to brag about (and, therefore, little content to put on your CV), including references can be a great way to make it look less empty.
+For example, if you have little to no professional experience showcase (and, therefore, little content to put on your CV), including references can be a great way to fill up some space.

 Yes, they do.
 That is if you’re being seriously considered for the role.

-Some employers will call all the references you’ve listed, while others will only reach out to the ones they believe are the most relevant to the job and the company.
-You may even be asked to provide additional or better references, but not many hiring managers will bother wasting their time on something you should have perfected in the first place – so it’s important that you get it right!
+Some employers will call all the references you’ve listed, while others will only reach out to the ones most relevant to the job you’ve applied for.
+You may even be asked to provide additional references, but not many hiring managers will bother wasting their time on something you should have perfected in the first place – so it’s important that you get your references section right!

-When it comes to who to use as references on your CV, it’s important that you’re strategic and targeted with the people you choose to act as referees.
-They don’t have to be people you work with at your current job (especially if they don’t know you’re job searching) but they do have to be people who have known you in a professional or personal capacity and who can attest to your skills, qualifications and value as an employee.
+It’s important to be strategic when choosing the people who will act as your referees.
+They don’t have to be your current coworkers or managers (especially if they don’t know that you’re job-hunting), but they do have to be people who have known you in a professional capacity and who can attest to your skills, qualifications and value as an employee.

-Generally speaking, former and current employers, supervisors, co-workers, subordinates, business contacts and even clients carry the most weight, as they can provide potential employers with an unbiased view of your work ethic and performance.
-Professional references can be selected from part-time or full-time jobs, internships or volunteer and paid work experiences (like a babysitting gig, for example).
+Former and current employers, supervisors, coworkers, subordinates, business contacts and even clients carry the most weight, as they can provide potential employers with an unbiased view of your work ethic and performance.
+You can also include references from part-time roles, internships, volunteer work and paid work experience (like a babysitting gig, for example).

-Meanwhile, if you’re new to the workforce and don’t have any valuable professional experience (you’re a recent school leaver, for example), former school teachers, coaches and university lecturers who can attest to your character and abilities all make excellent choices.
+Meanwhile, if you’re new to the workforce and don’t have any valuable professional experience, former schoolteachers, coaches and university lecturers who can attest to your character and abilities all make excellent reference choices.

-Whatever you do, though, do not list family or friends – no matter how professional your relationship is with your mother or BFF!
-You should also avoid using references that may concern an employer or that may be controversial, like counsellors, clergy or social workers.
+Whatever you do, however, do not list family or friends – no matter how professional your relationship is with your mother or BFF!
+You should also avoid using references that may be controversial, like counsellors, clergy or social workers.

 If you think that simply asking referees to put in a good word for you is good enough, think again.

 For them to actually put in a good word for you and highlight your best skills and most positive character traits to potential employers, it’s a good idea to share copies of your CV and cover letter with them.
-Equally important is to explain what job you’re applying for and send them the job description, as well as mention any key skills and achievements you’d like them to highlight.
+It’s equally important to mention the role you’re applying for and share the job description with them, as well as specify the key skills and achievements you’d like them to highlight.

-Also, although you’ve (hopefully) asked for their permission to use them as references, it’s good practice to let them know when you’ve applied for a job so that they’re not caught off guard by an enquiry from a potential employer.
+Also, although you’ve (hopefully) asked for their permission to put them down as references, it’s good practice to update them when you’ve applied for a job so that they’re not caught off guard when a recruiter gets in touch with them.

-It’s a good idea to prepare a master list of 10 or more references, organised into categories, from which to pull the most appropriate to provide for a specific job.
+It’s a good idea to prepare a master list of 10 or more references, organised into categories.
+Then, you can select the most appropriate ones for a specific job.

-Typically, you should have at least three references on your CV who can vouch for your professional credibility and qualifications.
-If you’re applying for a more senior position, though, you may consider listing a minimum of five references.
+Typically, you should include at least three references who can vouch for your professional credibility and qualifications.
+If you’re applying for a more senior position, however, consider listing between five to seven references.

 On that note, some employers may ask for a specific number of references as part of the job description’s requirements.
-Make sure that you meet these requirements to the T – in other words, don’t include fewer (or more, for that matter) than the number specified!
+Make sure that you meet these requirements to the T – in other words, don’t include fewer (or more, for that matter) than the specified number!